Theme House Residence Coordinator

 - Work with the individual Theme House Coordinator(s) to plan and produce extracurricular and educational programming in and for their respective residence buildings throughout the school year.
 Each Theme House must plan and execute at least one program per month.
 A small programming budget is available through the Theme House Residence Coordinator.
 Proposals for these programs should come into the Theme House Facilitator and after each program; the Theme House Coordinators will need to submit an evaluation of the program to the Theme House Residence Coordinator.
 Theme Houses are not to sponsor events on campus involving alcohol.

-- Work with Security, the DOS Office, and Physical Plant personnel to investigate and resolve damage incidences and other violations of Bates community values and guidelines.
+- Work with Security, the DOS Office, and Facility Services personnel to investigate and resolve damage incidences and other violations of Bates community values and guidelines.
 The Theme House Residence Coordinator is required to conduct a walk-through of each of their buildings at some point each Sunday.
 This will enable you to talk with the residents as well as spot damage, disarray, or things that must be cleaned up before Monday morning.
 The THRC is not exempt from damage fines; however, all student staff members will pay an equal amount, derived from the average of all “amount per person” damage accrued.

 - Serve as a leader and role model for all residents.
 The THRC will be responsible for upholding Bates community standards and rules as well as those determined by the residents themselves in building-wide meetings at the beginning of the academic year.
 The THRC will speak individually and informally to any resident who is contributing to an unsafe or undesirable living environment.
 If an THRC is found to be in violation of College policy, a review will be performed by the Deans’ Office and termination may be considered.